emarsden/pgmacs/README.md

 - copy/paste rows of a database table (type `k` to copy, `y` to paste in a table display buffer)

-- save the contents of a table in CSV or TSV format
+- save the contents of a table in CSV or TSV format, or the contents of a row in JSON format

 It works both in the **terminal** and in **GUI mode**.